uliana-tr/2023-ta-assignments-1/Assignments/Assignment 4/Assignment--4.md

 ## Demonstrate Causality Validity

-Here are are examining the number of examiners per quarter and year
+Here are are examining the number of examiners per quarter and year:

 ``` r
 for (x in 2000:2017){